Geography (Meteorology-Climatology), BS

 * Data obtained from the Occupational Information Network (O*NET) under sponsorship of the U.S. Department of Labor/Employment and Training Administration (USDOL/ETA).

 Students deepen their understanding of cultural traditions in the human experience of place when studying abroad.
-With more than 300 Global Education programs available around the world, students are able to tailor their experience to their unique interests and skill sets and gain hands-on experience in diverse cultures and traditions.
+With more than 300 Global Education programs available around the world, students are able to tailor their experience to their specific interests and skill sets and gain hands-on experience in diverse cultures and traditions.
 Students' resumes are enhanced with the heightened skills in cultural competency, communication and critical thinking acquired through study abroad.